SamGuo0717/SamGuo0717/README.md

 - 👀 I’m interested in Computer Science, especially in Security, System, Architecture and a little bit step into the hardware and embedded system
 - 🌱 I’m currently learning Computer Science in University of Virginia, as a master student
 - 💞️ I’m looking to collaborate on Security Engineering and other interesting stuff
-- 📫 You can send a email to zichuan_guo@email.virginia.edu for further contact
+## - 📫 You can send a email to  for further contact

 <!---
 SamGuo0717/SamGuo0717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.